-1. Upon receipt of a proper request, the head of the responsible office will make a preliminary determination whether the request states a claim.
-A request for correction states a claim if it reasonably demonstrates, on the strength of the assertions made in the request alone, and assuming they are true and correct, that the information disseminated was based on a misapplication or non-application of the Office of the Secretary's applicable information quality standards.
-In other words, to state a claim, a request for correction must actually allege that the Office of the Secretary disseminated some information that does not comply with applicable published information quality guidelines.
+Upon receipt of a proper request, the head of the responsible office will make a preliminary determination whether the request states a claim.
+A request for correction states a claim if it reasonably demonstrates, on the strength of the assertions made in the request alone, and assuming they are true and correct, that the information disseminated was based on a misapplication or non-application of applicable published information quality standards.
+In other words, to state a claim, a request for correction must actually allege that TA disseminated some information that does not comply with the applicable information quality standards.